 Creating drone highways can allow medical and parcel deliveries almost immediately.,

-- Residents of cities that rely on public transportation end up having very limited access to essential services such as grocery stores.
-Drones would effectively expand the number of options for grocery stores and other services in these cities, which would help with supply issues and maintaining social distancing.
+Residents of cities that rely on public transportation end up having very limited access to essential services.
+This includes grocery stores.
+Drones would effectively expand the number of options for grocery stores and other services in these cities.
+Which would help with supply issues and maintaining social distancing.

-- Drones would also assist in remote areas, where grocery stores and other key services are not restocked as quickly.
+Drones assists in remote areas where grocery stores and other key services are not restocked as quickly.

-- Dedensification of medical care: ..that their drones are able to reduce human involvement in the supply chain (a vector for infection), while reducing hospital overcrowding by making it more practical for non-urgent patients to receive care in local clinics closer to home.
-COVID
+- Reducing hospital overcrowding by making it more practical for non-urgent patients to receive care in local clinics closer to home.

-- In addition to its existing role delivering blood products and medication, Zipline is acting as a centralized distribution network for COVID-19 supplies in Ghana and Rwanda.
+- This role is now extended to provide a centralized distribution network for COVID-19 supplies in Ghana and Rwanda.

 - Neighborhood drop-off points or home delivery